tirabc/lift/README.md

 You can now display more than 100,000 rows without lacking of performance.

-The LazyDOM jquery plugin generates just one collection of DOM nodes and uses always them to display your data.
+The Lift jquery plugin generates just one collection of DOM nodes and uses always them to display your data.
 You avoid flow & reflow and you save precious milliseconds.

 *For developers: this plugin was created with KISS & DRY principles in mind.
 Don't hesitate to fork the project and to improve the code.*